VasylBihari/Excel-Training-and-Learning/Data Cleaning Using Excel - Esther Anagu/Readme.md

-The repository contains a project on cleaning data in Excel for further processing from [YouTube](https://www.youtube.com/watch?v=k0FN5C08yTM&t=27s)

 ## Data cleaning in Microsoft Excel

 This mini-project demonstrates the process of cleaning a small set of data in Microsoft Excel: